diegoiast/qtedit4/hack.md

 ### Creating/debugging the installer

 If you want to debug the installer:

-1. Execute once, the `build.bat` once.
+1. Execute the `build.bat` once, this will build everything.
     1. If it fails to run:
     1. From Windows terminal, `cd c:\user\epiccoder\Documents\QtEdit4`
     1. Run nanually `call build.bat` .
 Try to understand what went wrong, usually, this means some path inside the batch file is wrong.
+    1. The usual problems are the Qt version, tools are installed on different path on your setup, or you are missing a tool.
+    1. You can modify the file as needed to *your* setup.
 2. From the Windows Start menu find *Inno Setup Compiler* and urn it.
 When it starts, point it to `setup_script.iss` inside the qtedit4 clone.
 3. Press F9, to compile the installer and execute it.